EarthSky // Blogs // Earth By Matt Daniel Feb 22, 2012

-The National Weather Service (NWS) offices in Missouri and in the Wichita/Topeka, Kansas area will soon implement an experiment – a new three-tiered system – for how they issue tornado warnings to the public.
-They’ll try to test out the new warning system for this upcoming severe weather season starting in early April, 2012.
+The National Weather Service (NWS) offices in Missouri and Kansas will soon implement an experiment – a new three-tiered system – for how they issue tornado warnings to the public.
+Missouri and Kansas will try to test out the new warning system for this upcoming severe weather season starting in early April, 2012.
 The main goal is to provide accurate weather warnings and forecasts so the public can be better prepared and have plenty of lead time to take shelter.
 Will this experiment work?
 Will it be better than the present system?
 Will it help save lives?
 With 550 people in the U.S. killed by tornadoes in 2011 – and with January 2012 being unusually violent for tornadoes – these are important questions.

-The new system will add three tiers of tornado warnings including a Standard Tornado Warning, a PDS Tornado Warning, and a Tornado Emergency.
+The new system in Missouri and Kansas will add three tiers of tornado warnings including a Standard Tornado Warning, a PDS Tornado Warning, and a Tornado Emergency.

 Have you ever noticed how a majority of the tornado warnings that are issued typically state that “Doppler radar indicated a possible tornado” for such and such place?
 If a storm spotter or an emergency manager spots or sees damage from a tornado in sight, then the NWS will change the wording of the same warning claiming a tornado was spotted within that storm.
 Will the public react differently to a radar-indicated tornado or to a spotted tornado on the ground?
 Obviously, the public will have a more heightened sense of urgency if they knew an actual tornado was on the ground approaching their city.